openedx/edx-documentation/en_us/shared/developing_course/workflow.rst

 ***********************************

-Learners can search course text in :ref:`HTML components<Working with HTML Components>` and video transcripts by using the **Search** box in the upper-left corner of the **Course** tab.
+Learners can search course text in :ref:`HTML components<Working with HTML Components>` and video transcripts by using the **Search** box at the top of the **Course** tab.

 Before learners can search your course, Studio must index the content.
 Studio indexes all new course content automatically when you :ref:`publish<Publish a Unit>` the content.

 If necessary, you can manually reindex all of the content in your course at any time.
 Typically, you would only manually reindex your course content if learners see unexpected search results.
-To reindex your course content, select **Reindex Content** in the upper-right corner of the **Course Outline** page.
+To reindex your course content, select **Reindex Content** at the top of the **Course Outline** page.
 Reindexing usually takes less than 30 seconds.

 .. _Revising Content: